huckley/TL-MR3020-Squeezelite/README.md

 use TL-MR3020 with squeezelite for cheap multiroom audio

 The Goal was to have a cheap multiroom audio.
-And a TL-MR3020 V1 was found somware.
+And a TL-MR3020 V1 and a cheap usb-audio was found somwhere.

 ## How to build it self
 First we need to make sure the dependencies are installed (for Debian/Ubuntu):